psu-epl/psu-epl.github.com/doc/equip/laser/QD-1390/index.md

 * IR beams are invisible but very damaging.
 Never run the laser with hood up, and always wear eye protection.
 	* The orange glasses will help protect from indirect reflections from the laser, but will **NOT** protect from direct exposure. to the laser.
+	*Orange glasses are located in the large red tool box.
 * It’s good practice to keep the IR laser switched **off** until you are sure you are ready for cutting.

 ![image alt text](img/image_0.png)
-* Make sure the fire extinguisher is nearby.
+**Make sure the fire extinguisher is nearby.**

 # Prepping the Laser

-1. Turn the key on the top of the laser to the on position.
+* Turn the key on the top of the laser to the on position.
 	<img src="img/image_1.png">
 ### **This step is important so the laser doesn’t overheat:**
-1. Turn on the water chiller to the right of the laser.
+* Turn on the water chiller to the right of the laser.
 	* It may sound an alarm for a few seconds but it should go away quickly.
 ![image alt text](img/image_2.png)